 With an address in Chester, Virginia, Tyler's Retreat at Iron Bridge is the only nursing home we found there.
-With an overall score of B-, this is likely a middle of the road nursing home.
-Based on our assessment, this nursing home likely wouldn't be a bad choice.
-More information on this facility's category grades may be found below.
-Its best category is short-term care, which is addressed in the next section.
+With an overall score of B, this facility is a very good option.
+Based on our assessment, this place ought to meet the needs of most people.
+This nursing home's strong report card was highlighted by its inspection grade, which is addressed in the next paragraph.

 Tyler's Retreat at Iron Bridge